Phenomenological study for the search of evidence for intrinsic charm at the COMPASS experiment: Conclusions

 \subsection{Acknowledgements}

 We would like to thank H.S.~Shao for updating the HELAC-Onia generator.
-Also we would like to thank D.~Bandurin for his comments on the Double Parton Scattering mechanism.
-This research was supported by the Estonian Research Council under Grant No.~IUT2-27.
+Also we would like to thank D.~Bandurin for useful discussions.
+This research was supported by the Estonian Research Council under Grants No.~TK133 and~PRG356.